ioccc-src/winner/faq.md

 you are **strongly** encouraged to revise and correct your entry and then re-run the `mkiocccentry` tool.

-If you choose to risk violating rules, be sure an explain your reason for doing so in your `remarks.md` file.
+If you choose to risk violating rules, be sure and explain your reason for doing so in your `remarks.md` file.

 See also [Rule 17](next/rules.html#rule17)!